wafaehamdaoui/calculator/README.md

 ![image](https://user-images.githubusercontent.com/75392302/141868380-331a6cd1-1f0b-452c-899a-75543cbac429.png)

-This project consists of a class is the calculator class, with all the calculator functionality.
+This project consists of one class is the calculator class, with all the calculator functionality.

 ## Declaration of class: